Luthetus/Luthetus.Common/Docs/Features/ComponentRenderers.md

 The downstream `Razor Class Library` which is referencing the `Class Library` will then set the `CounterDisplayRendererType` property using dependency injection.

 Lastly, [DynamicComponent](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/dynamiccomponent?view=aspnetcore-7.0) is a built in component for Blazor.
-It takes a `Type` which (*TODO: THIS STATEMENT FACT CHECKING*)  must inherit from IComponent.
+It takes a `Type` which (*TODO: FACT CHECK THIS*)  must inherit from IComponent.

 ---